Manim Schematic Video

 Team & Contribution

-• Individual work: storyboard → Manim implementation → rendering/export → deck integration.
+• Individual work: storyboard → Manim implementation → rendering/export → presentation integration.

-• Iterated on pacing and label density based on feedback to maximize clarity.
+• Iterated on pacing and label density based on peer feedback to maximize clarity.

 Media